gesel-inc/gesel-spec/README.md

-# gesel file specification v0.1.0
+# Gesel file specification v0.1.0

 ## Overview

 The [Gesel database](https://doi.org/10.21105/joss.05777) uses client-side HTTP range requests to extract gene sets and other details.
-This document describes the file formats used by Gesel; once created, the files can be hosted on a static file server without requiring any more logic.
+This document describes the file formats used by Gesel clients.
+Once created, the files can be hosted on a static file server without requiring any more logic.

-Each species contains a separate copy of the files described in this section.
+Each species contains its own separate copy of the files described in this document.
 Files from a particular species will be prefixed with that species' NCBI taxonomy ID, e.g., `9606_ensembl.tsv.gz`.
 For brevity, we will omit the prefix in the rest of this document.

+## General rules

+All files are assumed to use UTF-8 encoding.
 The contents of each file should use LF-only newlines (i.e., `\n`).
 Each file should also be newline-terminated.
 None of the free-text fields in any of the files should contain special characters like `\t` or `\n`.

-Each `XXX.tsv.ranges.gz` file stores the number of bytes for each line of the `XXX.tsv` file, excluding the trailing newline.
-This can be used in HTTP range requests to extract a single line, by adding 1 to the number of bytes (for the newline) and computing the cumulative sum to identify the end position of each line.
+It is assumed that all files for a species are located in the same directory.
+The only exception is that of the gene mapping files, which should have the same species prefix but may be located in a separate directory.
+This distinction allows arbitrary gene name types to be used in the gene mapping file names without conflicting with other files in the Gesel database.

-We use delta-encoding to reduce the number of bytes used by each line of tab-separated integers.
+When storing arrays of integers in a tab-separated file, we use delta-encoding to reduce the number of bytes used by each line.
 Given a sorted integer array, we store the first value as the first field of the line.
 All subsequent tab-separated fields contain differences from the preceding value in the array.
 The original integer array can be recovered as the cumulative sum of the delta-encoded array.
+An empty line represents a zero-length array.

 All integers in this document are assumed to fit into a 64-bit unsigned integer.
-This includes the cumulative sums used to compute the byte ranges or to reverse the delta encoding.
+This includes the cumulative sums used to compute the byte ranges (see next) or to reverse the delta encoding.
-All strings are assumed to use UTF-8 encoding.
+The number of lines in any file is also assumed to fit into a 64-bit unsigned integer.

+Each `XXX.tsv.ranges.gz` file stores the number of bytes for each line of the `XXX.tsv` file, excluding the trailing newline.
+This can be used in HTTP range requests to extract a single line, by adding 1 to the number of bytes (for the newline) and computing the cumulative sum to identify the end position of each line.

+## Expected files

-## Gene mappings
+### Gene mapping

 Each gene can be associated with one, zero or multiple names of different types (e.g., Ensembl identifiers, symbols).
 For each type of gene name, we expect a file named `<TYPE>.tsv.gz`.